Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Challenges and future direction

-\subsubsection{Paradox of privacy dataset publishing}
+\subsection{Paradox of privacy dataset publishing}

-Most of the intelligent solutions that leverage machine learning algorithms, such as learning-based privacy prediction and personalized policy generation, are essentially data-driven.
-They heavily depend on the image datasets with privacy knowledge, such as the annotations of privacy or not.
-To the best of our knowledge, currently there are only five publicly available datasets, as shown in Table \ref{tab:dataset}.
-Confronting the increasing research interests in this field, the current data resources are insufficient.
-Adding to this predicament is the paradox of privacy dataset publishing, which means that the privacy datasets must contain certain sensitive information naturally, and thus should not be fully released to the public.
-Although in some existing datasets only the representative contents such as feature vectors or masked images were published, it would compromise the performance of models using incomplete data.
-The original contents can still be recovered from the representative contents by some image reconstruction techniques \cite{superres1, superres2, superres3, superres4}.
+Most ML-based intelligent solutions, such as learning-based privacy prediction and personalized policy generation, are essentially data-driven, heavily relying on datasets with image privacy knowledge.
+According to our literature review, only five image privacy datasets are publicly available, as shown in Table \ref{tab:dataset}.
+One cause leading to the scarcity of image privacy datasets is the paradox of privacy dataset publishing, which means that a privacy-relevant dataset naturally contains certain sensitive information and thus should not be fully released to the public.
+Although some image privacy datasets only release abstract features or masked images as a countermeasure, models will suffer from a certain performance compromise if trained with the incomplete datasets.